3rd UA student cited after on-campus encounter with Border Patrol agents

-A third University of Arizona student has been cited by campus police for her role in an on-campus encounter with Border Patrol agents, the university said Thursday.
+A third University of Arizona student has been cited for her role in an on-campus encounter with Border Patrol agents, the university said Thursday.

-Marianna Ariel Coles-Curts, 27, a graduate student, is facing a charge of interference with the peaceful conduct of an educational institution, a class one misdemeanor.
-Coles-Curtis is scheduled to appear in Pima County Justic court on April 25, the UA said.
+Marianna Ariel Coles-Curtis, 27, a graduate student, is facing a charge of interference with the peaceful conduct of an educational institution, a class one misdemeanor.
+Coles-Curtis is scheduled to appear in Pima County Justice Court on April 25, the UA said.

+Meanwhile, President Robert C. Robbins said he is planning to hold a series of campus discussions to talk about free speech.
+He said in a campus letter that his staff is planning the events, which will feature national and local experts in free speech.

 Earlier this week, the UA Police Department issued citations to Denisse Moreno Melchor, 20, and Mariel Alexandra Bustamante, 22, for interference with the peaceful conduct of an educational institution.
 Moreno Melchor also was cited for threats and intimidation, according to information provided by UA spokesman Chris Sigurdson.
 The charges are also class one misdemeanors.

-The two students are scheduled to appear in Pima County Justice Court on April 22, Sigurdson said.
+The two students are scheduled to appear in court April 22, Sigurdson said.

 The citations were issued in connection with a March 19 incident at the Modern Languages Building where Border Patrol agents were presenting at a student club event, Sigurdson said.